 It is critical that you become familiar with the general rules and regulations concerning your legal status, and that you comply with all of the regulations.
 Many of these rules appear on the on the I-20 or DS-2019 (see below for further information about these documents), and you can turn to them for reference.
 Remember, however, that United States Government regulations frequently change without much advance notice and may vary according to country of citizenship.
 In particular, many of the regulations are currently undergoing substantial change.
 The advisers in the McCulloch Center for Global Initiatives are responsible for knowing the specific regulations that govern international students at any time.
 They will keep you informed of changes as they occur, but also strongly recommend that any student planning to leave the United States, even for a short trip to Canada, should see one of them well before her planned departure.
 Students who adhere to all of the regulations governing their visa status can expect to encounter few, if any, difficulties during their studies and travels.
 However, penalties for even minor violations of the regulations are severe, and can have serious consequences.
-If, at any time, you have questions about the regulations, or whether a particular activity is permitted, we strongly encourage you to speak with Jenny Medina, Immigration Specialist, in the McCulloch Center for Global Initiatives, in advance.
+If, at any time, you have questions about the regulations, or whether a particular activity is permitted, we strongly encourage you to speak with Jenny Medina, Immigration Advisor, in the McCulloch Center for Global Initiatives, in advance.

 All students should be aware that passports, visas, and I-94 forms do have expiration dates.
 Remember, it is extremely important to keep your passport, visas, and other documents in proper order since failure to do so could cause unnecessary problems that might interfere with your education.